Here are some of our favorite Vermont Made Products

 Although this name may not immediately ring a bell, you've probably seen their gorgeous hand-forged lighting in showrooms, magazines, and even on film (like the popular TV show Glee).
 A team of over 200 people hand-forge these lighting fixtures in Castleton, Vermont.

-Did we leave out your favorite product that’s made in Vermont?
-Let us know in the comments or on our Facebook page!
-Hopefully we’ll cover them in a future blog post.
+Did we leave out your favorite product that's made in Vermont?
+Let us know in the comments or on our Facebook page and we'll cover them in a future blog post.
+Check out even more great Vermont products at New England Cities.